quantummaid/quantummaid-tutorials/aws-lambda/02_AddingLambdaSupport.md

 ## Implementing the request handling method

-The request handling method is the method that will be invoked by the AWS Lambda java runtime, and must forward all calls to the `AwsLambdaEndpoint` adapter we just added.
+The request handling method is the method that will be invoked by the AWS Lambda Java runtime, and must forward all calls to the `AwsLambdaEndpoint` adapter we just added.

 <!---[CodeSnippet](step2RequestHandlingMethod)-->
 ```java